tenbinlabs/tenbin-contracts/README.md

 1. Order signer goes through KYC and is added to the allowed signers list.
 2. An order signer submits a signed order to the Tenbin backend.
 3. The backend processes the order and calls the `mint` or `redeem` function.
-4. Token are transferred accordingly and signer nonce is marked as used.
+4. Token are transferred accordingly and payer nonce is marked as used.

 ### Allowed Signers